 The letter of intent should be submitted electronically along with a cover page, daily itineraries and a projected budget - including a list of other sources of funding - to email@example.com.

-In 2012, TCA grew its Turkey Study Tour Grant Program by continuing to support educational tours organized by American universities to Turkey.
-In its second year, four universities received TCA grants totaling 20,000 USD.
+In 2013, TCA continued to expand its Turkey Study Tour Grant Program by supporting educational tours organized by American universities to Turkey.
+In its third year, four universities received TCA grants totaling 22,500 USD.